Official State of Iowa Website Here is how you know

 • When we have a question about an item reported on your return

-Fast tax fact: In 2022, the Department identified $20.7 million in fraudulent or erroneous refund claims.
-This included $14.1 million in mistakes found on returns.
+Fast tax fact: In 2023, the Department identified $34.7 million in mistakes found on returns.

 Step 3